ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IP Version:

-: IP Version of this range.
+: IP Version of this range, encoded as an unsigned 8-bit integer.
 MUST be either 4 or 6.

 Start IP Address and End IP Address: